 Last week, Congresswoman Jan Schakowsky (D-IL), Ranking Member of the Digital Commerce and Consumer Protection Subcommittee, reintroduced her Secure and Protect Americans’ Data Act (SPADA).
 The bill would enhance data security and require prompt notification and ongoing assistance to consumers in the event of a breach.

 As congressional hearings were well underway last week, the IRS announced that despite the data breach of personal information of at least 145 million Americans, it was awarding a no-bid multimillion contract to Equifax.

 To receive information about the Equifax data breach or Corboy & Demetrio’s class-action lawsuit:

 THOMAS A. DEMETRIO

-A founding partner of the legendary law firm, Corboy & Demetrio, P.C., Tom is a nationally renowned trial lawyer with an emphasis on medical negligence, airplane crash, product liability, and commercial ...
+A founding partner of the legendary law firm, Corboy & Demetrio, P.C., Tom is a nationally renowned trial lawyer with an emphasis on medical negligence, aviation, product liability, and commercial litigation on ...

 William T. Gibbs is a partner at the Chicago personal injury and medical malpractice law firm of Corboy & Demetrio and concentrates his practice on cases arising from railroad negligence, automobile collisions, participation in ...

 Kenneth T. Lumb joined Corboy & Demetrio as a Chicago personal injury and medical malpractice lawyer in 1995 after a tour of duty in the United States Army.
 Ken was named Partner in 2015 and Managing Partner in 2019.